On a Class of Dynamical Poisson-Voronoi Tessellations: Handover frequency: single-speed case

 The stochastic process $\{\Lcal(t)=(t,L(t))\}_{t\in \R}$ is called the lower envelope process, where the random variable $L(t)$ represents the distance of the closest station at time $t$.
 The \textbf{lower envelope} is the random closed set on $\mathbb{H}^+$ defined as

 \end{definition} \begin{lemma} The lower envelope process $\Lcal(\cdot)$ is stationary with respect to time. \end{lemma} \begin{proof}[Proof of Lemma~\ref{lemma:L_stationary}] The time stationarity of $\Lcal(\cdot)$ follows from the time stationarity of the head point process $\Hcal$.
-The lower envelope process $\Lcal(\cdot)$ is a factor of the head point process $\Hcal$, from Lemma~\ref{lemma:bird_time_stationary}. \end{proof} \begin{remark} Let us denote the open region above the lower envelope, as $\Lcal^+_e$.
-Suppose $(s,u)\in \mathbb H^+$ is an intersection of two radial birds. \end{remark}
+The lower envelope process $\Lcal(\cdot)$ is a factor of the head point process $\Hcal$, from Lemma~\ref{lemma:bird_time_stationary}. \end{proof} \begin{definition} Let us denote the open region above the lower envelope, as $\Lcal^+_e$, i.e.,